JamesCalle/jamescalle.github.io/Venmo.md

 <li>One time payment method is preferred.
 People do wish to make as much monetary contributions as they can but not when it’s out of their control.</li>
 </ul>
 <p>
-There was plenty of information users gave us and keeping every single thing in mind while thinking of how and what to implement to Venmo to satisfy everyone's needs, sounds draining.
-Instead, we created 3 personas based on our interviewee's responses.
+There was plenty of information users gave us and to keep every single thing in mind while thinking of how and what to implement to satisfy users needs, we created 3 personas based on our interviewee's responses.
 <p>
 <img src="/assets/img/pageimages/vds.jpg" alt="Early Sketches">
 <p>